Challenges faced by public sector CFOs

 Almost three-quarters of finance leaders (74%) agree, or strongly agree, that organisations are facing a growing talent challenge to find finance leaders who can thrive in this new environment.

 Darra Singh, Head of UK Government and Public Sector at EY, said: “While there is an abundance of specialised finance professionals in the private sector, those with Treasury management, corporate finance and procurement expertise can be harder to find in the public sector.
 Competing for talent, particularly in a budget-constrained environment can also pose challenges.”

 The report shows that CFOs are invested in the future of the finance function, and as such, working to produce the next generation of finance leaders is a priority.

-58% of respondents said it is “critical” that individuals who have been identified as emerging leaders are given the lead of a major transformation project.
-It is the hands-on experience of pioneering a project that will give a finance professional the skills they need to take on a senior leadership position.
+58% of respondents said it is “critical” that individuals who have been identified as emerging leaders are given the lead in a major transformation project.
+It is the hands-on experience of pioneering a project that will give finance professionals the skills they need to take on a senior leadership position.

 Craig Watkins, former Director of Finance and Planning for the Ministry of Justice said: “You can’t take a member of the team and teach them the broader skills they need in the same way as you can train them for a tax or an accounting exam.
 That broader knowledge comes from experience - life experience - and particularly making mistakes.
 Those are the experiences that build you.”